AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

         <p>boolean</p>
       </td>
       <td>
-        <p>Tells if the Campaign Member was marked as “Responded” from the Status picker.</p>
+        <p>Tells if the Campaign Member was marked as "Responded" from the Status picker.</p>
       </td>
       <td>
         <p>true</p>